KeasInc/isimud/README.md

-# Isimud: AMQP based Messaging abstraction component.
+# Isimud: AMQP based Messaging and Event Processing Abstraction Component.

 >Isimud is a minor god, the messenger of the god Enki in Sumerian mythology.
 >He is readily identifiable by the fact that he possesses two faces looking in opposite directions.